Honyama black tea

 Honyama (also known as Tamakawa) is considered by connoisseurs of Japanese teas as one of the top growing areas.
 In Honyama, where the Abe River springs, are ideal conditions for top quality tea.
 The nights are clear and cool and the morning misty.
 The narrow valleys also ensure natural shading of the tea fields.
 So it is not surprising that the tea leaves in this area are about one month later ready for harvest compared to tea from the low-lying areas near Shizuoka city.

 We are that much convinced of Mr. Sato’s teas that we introduced all of his teas in our assortment.
 In addition, at our request, Mr. Sato made hand-picked and rolled Sencha.
 We were able to ergg 200g of it.
 This is the production of a whole day.
 For more hand processed tea there just isn’t enough time because Mr. Satoand his wife run the entire tea production by themselves and harvesters can’t be used in the steep slopes of Honyama mountains.

-Taste: Sweet and refreshing aroma
+Aroma: Sweet and refreshing

-Origin: Honyama, Shizuoka prefecture, Japan
+Terroir: Honyama, Shizuoka prefecture, Japan

 Preparation: Approx. 5g per serving, temperature 90 – 100°C, time 1 min

 Tip: Use rather a higher leaf to water ratio and infuse repetetly for short time.
 First infusion max.
 60s and all futher infusions only 30s as the leaves are already soaked.
 Use a Kyusu tea pot.